 Edward Lucas of The Economist magazine served as moderator.

 NPR’s New York affiliate, WNYC, broadcast the debate live.
 The debate will be rebroadcast on other NPR stations over the next few weeks.
 The debate will be podcast.
-For a podcast of the debate, click here.
+For video of the debate, click here.